en_USEnglish

 Canonical: what is a canonical url?

-Discover the importance of canonical URLs for the SEO and how they avoid duplicate content, boosting your visibility on the web.
+Discover the importance of canonical URLs for SEO and how they avoid duplicate content, boosting your visibility on the web.

-Defining a canonical URL
+Defining a Canonical URL

 What is a URL?